patelmital26/FlightClub_TestNG/README.md

-# FlightClub_TestNG
+# FlightClub WebApplication Testing

-Parallel Testing of FlightClub website using Selenium and TestNG framework.
+Parallel Testing of FlightClub WebApplication using Selenium Automation and TestNG framework.